shivanshdave/2020-432/projects/project2/README.md

       - The instructions on the form say "Your research question should focus the study, determine the methodology, and guide all stages of your data acquisition and analyses, as well as your presentation and reporting.
 Don't be unrealistic and claim you'll boil the ocean.
 A single clearly phrased question (and a question ends with a question mark) that links clearly to your data set is what you're looking for.
 The question must be one that lends itself well to the use of a regression model (you are welcome to adapt any regression modeling strategy connected to the 432 course) to develop an answer.
 Don't just list broad categories of things you want to explore.
 Make a commitment to a specific question you will try to address with the data.
 Then, after specifying the question, feel free to provide whatever background you feel is necessary for Dr. Love and the TAs to understand what you are asking and why the data you propose to use are suitable.
 Do not use jargon in your response and do not assume we know anything about your topic of interest that hasn't been discussed already in 431-432."
       - The Form restricts the length of this response to 4000 characters, but we expect that most of you will need about half of that.

-The form also has a place for other comments or questions for Dr. Love about your Project 2.
+The Form also has a place for other comments or questions for Dr. Love about your Project 2.

-When we receive your Proposal Form, we will either approve or reject your Project 2 idea.
+When we receive your [Proposal Form](http://bit.ly/432-2020-project2-proposal-form), we will either approve or reject your Project 2 idea.
 Once we approve your idea, you’re all set.

 - If we cannot approve your proposal, we’ll tell you why, and you’ll then edit your response and re-submit.
 - The main reason why we don’t approve projects is that we don’t understand your description of your data set, or how your research question can be addressed using your data set - so focus on making those descriptions and questions as clear as possible.
-- If you commit in the Proposal Google Form to working with a partner, we will generally expect you to maintain that approach through the entire Project, barring extraordinary circumstances.
-If a change is required, email Dr. Love as soon as possible.

 ## Advice for the Proposal